Mikejo5000/vsts-docs-pr/docs/user-guide/continuous-integration-deployment.md

 ---
-title: Continuous Integration and Deployment | VSTS & TFS
+title: Continuous Integration and Deployment for Azure Codex
 description: Understand the Agile tools supported in VSTS and TFS ms.technology: devops-new-user ms.prod: devops